 - Pulse again until desired consistency.

-This bell pepper dip is a great complement to just about anything, but pairs particularly well with hearty crackers like Triscuits or Wheat Thins.
+This bell pepper dip is a great complement to just about anything, but pairs particularly well with hearty crackers like Triscuits, Wheat Thins, or homemade crackers.
 If you are going the cracker route, stay away from using flakey, buttery ones like Ritz’s or Club.
 These crackers aren’t sturdy enough to stand up to the weight or flavor of the dip.
 Other suitable starchy options include Melba toast or rusks along with fresh or toasted pita bread triangles.

 Of course, you don’t have to stick with bread or crackers, any veggies that you would typically serve as crudite would benefit from a dunk or two in this dip.
 While most people think of only serving raw vegetables like carrots and celery as crudite, those aren’t your only options.
 A short bath in salted water just until the veggies are tender, followed by a quick plunge into ice will benefit broccoli, cauliflower, and asparagus spears.